Useful Web Sites

 Joachim Lippl’s excelent site devoted to German registered helicopters, autogyros and gyrocopters with histories and sightings.

-German Civil Register by “Dave” and “Carl”
+Search the German Civil Register by “Dave” and “Carl”

 GINFO Database Search